-Many towns still have advice centres such as Citizens Advice Bureaux, (CAB) or independent advice centres (often these are in community centres).
+Most towns have advice centres such as Citizens Advice Bureaux, (CAB) or independent advice centres.
 Unlike some other professional help, help from an advice centre should always be free.
 If you go for advice, take this guide with you as it will help them to know what you need them to do.
 They will only go with you to an interview if they have experienced staff available but can help you to prepare before, and sort out what to do afterwards.

 Administrative penalty (or Ad-Pen, or Penalty)

-If the DWP or the council believe they have enough evidence to prosecute you they may offer you the choice of paying a penalty, on top of re-paying any overpayment, instead of prosecution.
+If the Counter Fraud and Compliance Directorate believe they have enough evidence to prosecute you they may offer you the choice of paying a penalty, on top of re-paying any overpayment, instead of prosecution.
 It does not mean you have a criminal record.

 This is different from a Civil Penalty.